-Figure 2: Students original art: (a) Student 1:Escher style tessellations, (b) Student 2: Dimension, (c) Student 3: Golden ratio, (d) Student 4: Zero and infinity, (e) Student 5: Impossible gate
+Figure 2: Students' original art: (a) Student 1:Escher-style tessellations, (b) Student 2: Dimension, (c) Student 3: Golden ratio, (d) Student 4: Zero and infinity, (e) Student 5: Impossible gate

-Does Art Contribute to Understanding of Mathematical Concepts?
+Does Art Contribute to the Understanding of Mathematical Concepts?

-To answer the question in the title, from the mix methods research strategies an explanatory design research was found the most suitable [15].
-At the first phase of the research, the quantitative data was collected and analyzed.
-At the second phase, the quantitative data was interpreted by the qualitative data.
-This way the advantages of the two research paradigms are exploited: Using a quantitative method, one can examine the relationship between variables and the qualitative method can supply the participants' interpretation of the quantitative findings.
+To answer the question in the heading above, explanatory design research was found the most suitable approach from among the mixed method research strategies [5].
+In the first phase of the study, quantitative data was collected and analyzed.
+In the second phase, the quantitative data was interpreted by the qualitative data.
+In this manner the advantages of the two research paradigms are exploited; using a quantitative method, one can examine the relationship between variables, while the qualitative method supplies the participants' interpretation of the quantitative findings.

-The research questions: (a) Do artworks contribute to students’ understanding of the mathematical concepts? (b) What is the essence of the contribution of artworks to students’ understanding of mathematical concepts? (c) What are the advantages and challenges of learning mathematics in combination with art in an online course?
+The research questions are: (a) Does artwork contribute to student understanding of mathematical concepts? (b) What is the essence of the contribution of artwork to student understanding of mathematical concepts? (c) What are the advantages and challenges of learning mathematics in combination with art in an online course?

-The research tools: Online tests: At the end of each unit, the students did an online test, which was designed to check their mathematical knowledge gained.
-The students had two trials to answer the test.
-They could see their grade only after second submission.
-The text grade was the highest grade between the two trails.
-The test was automatically checked according to pre-determined criteria.
+The research tools used: Online tests: At the end of each unit, the students executed an online test, designed to examine the mathematical knowledge acquired.
+The students were allowed two attempts to answer the test.
+They could see their grade only after the second submission.
+The test grade was the higher of the two.
+The test was checked automatically based on pre-determined criteria.

-Collaborative galleries: The unit gallery consisted of the contribution made by students.
-The students could chose to contribute an artwork (original or not original) with a short explanation of how the mathematical concept being study in the unit is expressed in it.
-Students could comment on their colleagues' contribution or/and to add `like`.
-To create cooperative art galleries the Padlet website was chosen.
+Collaborative galleries: The unit gallery consisted of the student art contributions.
+The students could choose to contribute an artwork (original or not original) with a short explanation of how the mathematical concept under study in the unit is expressed in it.
+Students may comment on the contributions of their colleagues and may indicate 'like'.
+The Padlet website was selected for the cooperative art galleries.

-Semi-structure interviews with students: An interview guide was designed for this purpose.
-On the course website, the students were asked to volunteer for an interview.
-There were 8 interviews in total which took place in the collage and lasted between 30 minutes to about an hour.
+Semi-structured interviews with students: An interview guide was designed for this purpose.
+On the course website the students were asked to volunteer for an interview.
+There were 8 interviews in total, which took place at the college and lasted 30-60 minutes.

-Course evaluations: At the end of each unit, students could voluntarily fill an online survey which referred to the math tasks, the virtual gallery and the contribution of artworks to learning the mathematical concept presented at that unit.
-A total of 101 responses were collected for the first four units (42 for tessellation survey, 23 for zero and infinity survey, 24 for golden section survey and 12 for spatial vision survey).
+Course evaluations: At the end of each unit, students could voluntarily fill in an online survey that referred to the math tasks, the virtual gallery and the contribution of artwork to learning the mathematical concept presented in that unit.
+A total of 101 responses were collected for the first four units (42 for tessellation, 23 for zero and infinity, 24 for golden section and 12 for spatial vision).

-Data analysis: The quantitative data was statistically analyzed and an attempt was made to find a connection between the math content (online tests) and artworks.
-The qualitative data (interviews and online survey) was analyzed according to the Strauss-Corbin method [16]: at the first stage, each of the interviews was analyzed in order to identify central and secondary themes.
-At the second stage of the analysis, an attempt was made to identify links between the different categories, to define major categories and sub-categories.
-In the final stage of the analysis, I tried to link the quantitative and qualitative findings.
+Data analysis: The quantitative data was statistically analyzed and an attempt was made to find a link between the math content (online tests) and the artwork.
+The qualitative data (interviews and online survey) was analyzed by the Strauss-Corbin method [14]: at the first stage, each of the interviews was analyzed in order to identify central and secondary themes.
+At the second stage, an attempt was made to identify links among the different categories and to define major categories and sub-categories.
+In the final stage of the analysis, an attempt was made to link the quantitative and qualitative findings.

 The Results